dbernhard-0x7CD/dphpc/README.md

     * add, add, gemm, sin, sum

-# Running benchmarks and generating Plots
+# Running benchmarks and generating plots
 Note: To use the python-benchmarker, you need banshee and python3 set up.

-First install the python dependencies found in `file://plots/requirements.txt`.
+First install the python dependencies found in `plots/requirements.txt`.
 We recommend doing this in a virtual environment.
-To set up the virtual python environment, run the following commands from the project root.
+To set up the virtual python environment, run the following commands from the project root:
 ```bash
 python3 -m venv plots/.venv
 source ./plots/.venv/bin/activate